 Cyber attackers take a specialized approach to ransomware development.
 First, the attacker develops access to a target.
 Second, the attacker passes the access to ransomware operators – for a fee.
 Understanding this fact helps you grasp where the best opportunities exist to detect and stop ransomware attacks before catastrophic consequences.

 Recently, we detected a pretty severe infection on one of our clients’ computers.
 After completing the investigation, it turned out to be a SmokeLoader infection.
 According to Talos Intelligence, “SmokeLoader is malware primarily used to download and execute additional malware like ransomware or cryptocurrency miners.
 Actors using Smoke Loader botnets have posted on malware forums attempting to sell third-party payload installs.”
 [Emphasis added].

-This gave me the idea to talk about the division of labour in ransomware attacks, and what it can mean for the defence.
+This gave me the idea to talk about the division of labor in ransomware attacks, and what it can mean for the defense.